 What to look for when buying a used boat

 Australia has an estimated 35,877 kilometres of mainland coastline to explore.
 It's no wonder boating is an increasingly popular Australian past time.
-There is currently over 800,000 recreational boats registered in Australia.
+There are close to 1 million recreational boats currently registered in Australia.
 The National Marine Safety Committee estimates this number increases by 30,000 every year.
-That is a lot of people buying a used boat!
+That is a lot of people buying a boat!

 Buying a brand-new boat is an expensive venture that can put potential aquatic enthusiasts off.
 With the many used models on the market and the availability of boating finance, your dream of owning a water-toy might be more attainable than you think.
 The most common way to finance a new or used boat is using a secured boat loan facility.
 This type of loan attracts a competitive interest rate as the boat is used a security for the loan.

 Here are some important questions to keep in mind when researching and buying a used boat.

 1. What do you want to use your boat for?

 You will find it easier to narrow down the wide range of possibilities by figuring out exactly what you want from your boat.
 What activities will you do with it?
 Fish, have family fun, water ski, explore rivers and lakes, travel?
 According to Boat Gold Coast over 70% of boats are used for some form of fishing.
 Rod holders, an open casting area and a live bait tank are essential for any fishing boat.
 On the other hand, shelter, seating and other comforts, such as a fridge and BBQ, will be top of the list for a family boat.
 Thinking of sailing off into the sunset?
 Cabins, kitchen, freezer and water maker will be on your list.
 You may also have a specific hull length or engine power capability in mind.

 Just like with cars, not all boat brands are the same.
 Doing some research can help you figure out which one suits you best.
 To help inspire your boat choice here are some boating ideas and different types of boats to consider.